Implementing the Unit of Work Pattern in Golang using Context Propagation

 If the Repository pattern is our abstraction over persistent storage, the Unit of Work (UoW) pattern is our abstraction over the idea of atomic operations.
 Implementing this pattern allows us to finally and fully decouple our service layer from our data layer.

 In this post, we will look at how to implement the Unit of Work pattern in Go.
-Instead of tangled API handlers that manage database transactions directly, we will use an elegant closure-based approach combined with Go’s context.Context to propagate transactions safely—even when dealing with nested operations.
+Instead of tangled API handlers that manage database transactions directly, we will use an elegant closure-based approach combined with Go’s context.Context to propagate transactions safely—even when dealing with nested operations and bulk database batches.

 The Problem: Communication Across Too Many Layers